 - Gal, Susan and Judith Irvine.
 2019.
 Signs of Difference: Language and Ideology in Social Life.
 Cambridge University Press.
 (Winner of the 2021 Edward Sapir Prize of the Society for Linguistic Anthropology, awarded biennially to a book that makes the most significant contribution to our understanding of language in society)

-- Nakassis, Constantine V. In press.
+- Nakassis, Constantine V. 2023.
 Onscreen/Offscreen.
 University of Toronto Press.
 Series: Studies in the Anthropology of Language, Sign and Social Life.
+Open-access .pdf here.

 - Silverstein, Michael and Michael Lempert.
 2012.
 Creatures of Politics: Media, Message, and the American Presidency.
 Indiana University Press.